Robspin/deno-fresh-blog/data/posts/5-rules-for-success.md

 ---
-title: 5 Rules for success
+title: My 5 rules for success
 published_at: 2022-12-03T03:41:53.444Z
-snippet: My formula of being successful in business, investing and life
+snippet: My formula of being successful in life
 ---

-&nbsp;

 >“Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.”